• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested by the Germans c. on25.01.1940.

-Kept in Chludow transit camp.
+Kept in IL Chludowo transit camp.

-Next prob. in 04.1940 moved to Bruczków transit camp.
+Next prob. in 04.1940 moved to IL Bruckau transit camp in Bruczków.

 From there moved prob. to KL Posen concentration camp.

-Finally, on 15‑16.08.1940 transported to KL Buchenwald concentration camp, where as a „Polish political prisoner” slaved in a quarries (from 30.08.1940 in Germ. arbeit–kommando — Eng. working unit — No 44, and from 18.03.1944 in Germ. arbeit–kommando No 12).
+Finally, on 15‐16.08.1940 transported to KL Buchenwald concentration camp, where as a „Polish political prisoner” slaved in a quarries (from 30.08.1940 in Germ. arbeit–kommando — Eng. working unit — No. 44, and from 18.03.1944 in Germ. arbeit–kommando No. 12).

 Soon perished there.